After Astrazeneca vaccination: Lauterbach reports of side effects – “I took it on my own”

 Lauterbach vaccinated with Astrazeneca: SPD politician speaks of further “waves of vaccinations”

 Regarding possible further variants of the coronavirus Lauterbach said: “In the laboratory there are still a lot of mutations that could still come” and for which no vaccine has yet been available.
 In the future you will have to be prepared for “vaccination waves” again and again, the virus will not go away anytime soon.
-In order to quickly reduce the number of new infections, Lauterbach brought up a curfew from 8 p.m. and nationwide mandatory testing in schools and companies. (fmü / dpa)
+In order to quickly reduce the number of new infections, Lauterbach brought up a curfew from 8 p.m. and a nationwide test obligation in schools and companies. (fmü / dpa) *24rhein.de is an offer from IPPEN.MEDIA

 List of rubric lists: © Kay Nietfeld / dpa